wilsonlabucsb/hp-lfz-site/docs/sops/translatorcontrol.md

 ### Changing pressure too quickly

 Changing the pressure too quickly can violently force the translator shaft in or out of the pressure tube, decoupling it from the magnet pack and potentially damaging equipment / samples.
-Always pressurizing and depressurize slowly to avoid this.
+Always pressurize and depressurize slowly to avoid this.

 ### Mechanical failure points